-In case you are meeting me for the first time, I tend to write about my Dancemeditation practice and Path—what comes up, what happens inside me, why I resist, etc. At the moment, it’s about how to survive in troubled times with a little help…
+I write about my Dancemeditation practice and Path—what comes up, what happens inside me, why I resist, etc. At the moment, it's about surviving onslaught...

 Sheepskin, a Old Sufi Thing